How To Treat Blisters With Basic First Aid

 - Cover it with a dressing.
 Once popped, it will become more susceptible to infection.
 Using a gauze pad or other wrapping will help prevent disease.

 Again, blisters are a fact of life when you ride, and the best treatment is always prevention.
-You can take several steps to avoid blisters on your hands and feet using tape and moleskin.
+You can take several steps to avoid injuring your hands and feet using tape and moleskin.

 If you have any questions or anything to add, please leave them in the comments or on our FaceBook page!